supervisor194/solver7-csp/README.md

 # Solver7CSP

 Communicating Sequential Processes, CSP, inspired threading data structures and control.
+Swift has Grand Central Dispatch, GCD, which is a nice yet quite different model for solving concurrency problems.
+CSP influences can be found in languages like Go, Haskell, Clojure, etc. https://en.wikipedia.org/wiki/Communicating_sequential_processes.
 The fundamental concept is that of a Channel.
 The Channel is a synchronization point for multiple threads of control, writers and readers.
 It can be thought of as a rendezvous point for two or more threads wishing to communicate.
 The simplest setup is
 ```